 “Thank you so much for your fantastic work, application and reassurance throughout this whole process.
 I don't know what we would have done without you.
 I'm sure I speak on behalf of all the team in saying this but, from my personal viewpoint, you have been exceptional" – MC

 Leads the firm's Immigration practice.

 Dual qualified as an Attorney in New York and a Solicitor in England and Wales.

 Focuses primarily on US immigration and nationality law.
 Works with individual talent and with talent groups, helping them obtain the required visas to enter the US for filming or performing.
-Advises businesses expanding into the US or growing their US presence or workforce.
+Advises start ups and established businesses expanding into the US or growing their US presence or workforce.
 Acts for entrepreneurs, seeking to start businesses in the US, investors seeking “green cards” under the investment schemes, and individuals seeking to self-petition for permanent residency in the US based on extraordinary abilities or national interest waivers.

 Advises individuals requiring complex waivers of inadmissibility based on previous criminal record, as well as individuals seeking family based immigrant and non-immigrant visas and other immigration benefits or wishing to acquire or lose US citizenship.

 Wide range of clients, including traditional and new age talent, start-ups, owned and managed businesses, large multinational corporations, entrepreneurs and high-net-worth individuals.
 Practice spans across sectors, with concentration in media, entertainment, creative and tech sectors.